I-had-a-bad-idea/DocGen/docs/llm_summary.md

 ---

 # Overview
-This file provides a function to summarize code symbols using the Ollama AI model.
+This file contains a Python script for summarizing code symbols using the Ollama AI model.
 **Language**: python

 ## Key components